-Rigatoni is a large, tubular pasta with vertical ridges that run lengthwise down the tube.
-It is slightly larger than penne, and is often served with meat ragu, as well as a variety of light and heavy sauces like this rigatoni in salsa rosa recipe .
+Rigatoni is a large, tubular shape with vertical ridges that run lengthwise down the tube.
+It is slightly larger than , and is often served with ragu, as well as a variety of light and heavy sauces like this rigatoni in salsa rosa recipe .

-Originally hailing from Naples, ditalini literally means “small thimbles” in Italian, and it’s easy to see why when you look at the shape of this pasta.
-It is cut into tubes that are comparable to the size of a kernel of corn, and it is often called “short macaroni” due to its smaller size.
-Ditalini is commonly served with ricotta cheese or broccoli, and is great for use in soups.
+Originally hailing from Naples, ditalini literally means “small thimbles” in Italian, and it’s easy to see why when you look at the shape of this types of .
+It is cut into tubes that are comparable to the size of a kernel of corn, and it is often called “short ” due to its smaller size.
+Ditalini is commonly served with ricotta or broccoli, and is great for use in soups.

-Also known as , soups, or tossed with or vegetable sauces like in , maccheroni is perhaps one of the most popular pasta styles in the world.
+Also known as , soups, or tossed with or vegetable sauces like in , maccheroni is perhaps one of the most popular styles in the world.
 It originated in northern and central Italy, and it features a small, slightly curved, tubular shape that makes it very versatile.
 Maccheroni is commonly used in alla norma

-This long, thin, elliptical, ribbon-like pasta originated in the Liguria and Genoa regions of Italy.
-It is very commonly used in combination with seafood and clam sauce, as well as a variety of red sauces such as arrabbiata or marinara .
+This long, thin, elliptical, ribbon-like originated in the Liguria and Genoa regions of Italy.
+It is very commonly used in combination with seafood and clam , as well as a variety of red sauces such as arrabbiata or marinara .
 Nonna Box even recently featured a Tuscan version of it enhanced by truffle!

-Born in the Province of Siena, Italy, pici is a hand-rolled pasta that looks like a fat version of spaghetti.
-It is commonly eaten with ragu, garlic tomato sauce, porcini mushrooms, and a variety of game meat (e.g., wild boar, duck, hare, etc.).
+Born in the Province of Siena, Italy, pici is a hand-rolled types of that looks like a fat version of .
+It is commonly eaten with ragu, garlic ( pici all’aglione ), porcini mushrooms, and a variety of game (e.g., wild boar, duck, hare, etc.).

-The origin of this uber-popular pasta shape is somewhat obscure, but legend has it that the Lombardy region played a big role in spreading its popularity.
-It is a square shaped pasta with ruffled edges, and is often stuffed with various fillings including , and vegetables as well as shellfish like in this lobster ravioli recipe .
+The origin of this uber-popular is somewhat obscure, but legend has it that the Lombardy region played a big role in spreading its popularity.
+It is a square shaped with ruffled edges, and is often stuffed with various fillings including , and vegetables as well as shellfish like in this lobster ravioli recipe .

-Originating from the Emilia region of Italy (specifically Modena and Bologna), tortellini are a somewhat ring-shaped pasta that is often stuffed with a combination of meat (prosciutto, pork, etc.) and/or cheese.
+Originating from the Emilia region of Italy (specifically Modena and Bologna), tortellini are a somewhat ring-shaped that is often stuffed with a combination of (prosciutto, pork, etc.) and/or .

 Perhaps one of the most whimsically shaped pastas on the list, capricci comes from Puglia, Italy, and features irregular shapes similar to ocean coral.
 Capricci is often eaten with thick or thin sauces.